bigfont/asp-net-5-beginner/README.md

 # People

-About Shaun Luttin: Shaun received his Bachelor of Human Kinetics from the University of British Columbia.
+**Shaun Luttin:** Shaun received his Bachelor of Human Kinetics from the University of British Columbia.
 He then attended BCIT, where he wrote his first line of code and began a career in software.
 He is a Microsoft Certified Professional Developer and has twice received the MVP Award in .NET and Visual Studio technologies.
 In his spare time he runs a small sleight-of-hand club for youth in the Gulf Islands.

-About Anthony Chu: Coming Soon.
+**About Anthony Chu:** Anthony has been in web development for 20 years and his current technology stack includes ASP.NET , Angular, Node.js, and Microsoft Azure.
+He is a system architect at BuildDirect Technologies.
+He blogs at anthonychu.ca and can be found on Twitter at @nthonyChu.

 This repo is a work in progress.
 If you see anything that doesn't seem quite right, please let us know.